mdiluz/ttrts/README.md

 ------------------------------------------------------------------------------------
 ## Gameplay
-1. TTRTS clients are run from the command line
+1. ttrts clients are run from the command line
+2. ttrts-server is launched from the command line
-2. clients will connect and confirm initial board state
+3. clients will connect to server and confirm initial board state
  1. clients output a text file with game data for this turn
  2. a player, or program, reads the game data file and outputs an instructions file
  3. clients read the instructions file, simulates the turn
- 4. game state is verified between clients and output
+ 4. game state is verified between clients and server
  5. repeat until an end state is reached
-3. once game is finished, host and clients disconnect and a winner is notified
+4. once game is finished, host and clients disconnect and a winner is notified

 *see [the game directory](game) for full game rules*